Right Bousfield Localization and Operadic Algebras: Preservation of Algebras Under Right Bousfield Localization

 \section{Preservation of Algebras Under Right Bousfield Localization}

 In this section we will discuss preservation of monadic algebras under right Bousfield localization.

-\begin{definition} Assume that: \begin{itemize} \item $\M$ is a model category, and $T$ is a monad on $\M$. \item $K$ is a class of cofibrant objects in $\M$ such that the right Bousfield localization $\rkm$ exists. \end{itemize} Then $R_K$ is said to \textit{preserve $T$-algebras} if: \begin{enumerate} \item When $E$ is a $T$-algebra there is some $T$-algebra $\tilde{E}$ that is weakly equivalent in $\M$ to $R_K E$. \item In addition, when $E$ is a $T$-algebra that is fibrant in $\M$, there is a choice of $\tilde{E}$ and a lift of the localization map $R_K E\to E$ to a $T$-algebra homomorphism $\tilde{E}\to E$. \end{enumerate} If $T = \fO$ is the free $\sO$-algebra monad of a colored operad $\sO$, then we say that $R_K$ \textit{preserves $\sO$-algebras} if it preserves $\fO$-algebras. \end{definition}
+\begin{definition} Assume that: \begin{itemize} \item $\M$ is a model category, and $T$ is a monad on $\M$. \item $K$ is a class of cofibrant objects in $\M$ such that the right Bousfield localization $\rkm$ exists. \end{itemize} Then $R_K$ is said to \textit{preserve $T$-algebras} if: \begin{enumerate} \item When $X$ is a $T$-algebra there is some $T$-algebra $\tilde{X}$ that is weakly equivalent in $\M$ to $R_K X$. \item In addition, when $X$ is a fibrant $T$-algebra, there is a choice of $\tilde{X}$ in $\algtm$, with $U(\tilde{X})$ colocal in $\M$, there is a $T$-algebra homomorphism $c_X:\tilde{X}\to X$ lifting the colocalization map $q:R_K UX\to UX$ up to homotopy, and there is a weak equivalence $\beta_X:U(\tilde{X}) \to R_K UX$ such that $q\circ \beta_X \cong U c_X$ in Ho$(\M)$. \end{enumerate} If $T = \fO$ is the free $\sO$-algebra monad of a colored operad $\sO$, then we say that $R_K$ \textit{preserves $\sO$-algebras} if it preserves $\fO$-algebras. \end{definition}

 The following general preservation result is the right Bousfield localization analogue of Theorem 7.2.3 in \cite{white-yau}, which deals with left Bousfield localization.
 Although we are mostly interested in colored operads, the following preservation result holds for general monads.
 Furthermore, it only requires semi-model structures on $T$-algebras.